US startup eyes next generation of burgers with relish

 "What distinguishes us is we are developing a new technology platform that will transform the global food system."

-The company, which has raised some US$400 million, including from Microsoft founder Bill Gates, was launch to develop a plant-based product that simulates the taste and feel of beef.
+The company, which has raised some US$400 million, including from Microsoft founder Bill Gates, was launched to develop a plant-based product that simulates the taste and feel of beef.

 It uses wheat protein, potato protein and coconut oil, and its "special ingredient" called heme which has elements of the hemoglobin in animal protein but is developed from soy.